 After a meal is when blood sugars rise, and exercise helps bring blood glucose down during this critical time.
 In fact, a study found that subjects who took a 10-minute walk after each meal enjoyed lower blood sugar levels than those who took a single 30-minute walk daily.
 Brisk walking and other forms of aerobic exercise help your cells take up glucose more efficiently, so your pancreas doesn’t have to make as much insulin.
 A 10-minute walk after a meal is manageable, so take advantage of this hack that will help lower your blood sugar!

 Weight training matters!
 As we age, we lose muscle mass, but that’s not the only reason to grab a pair of weights or a barbell.
-A study published in PLOS Medicine that looked at over 100,000 middle-aged and older women found that both aerobic exercise AND strength training and muscle conditioning exercises was linked with a lower risk of type 2 diabetes.
+A study published in PLOS Medicine that looked at over 100,000 middle-aged and older women found that both aerobic exercise AND strength training and muscle conditioning exercises were linked with a lower risk of type 2 diabetes.
 In the study, women who did aerobic AND resistance training had the lowest risk of being diagnosed with diabetes.
 So, don’t neglect strength training!

 Take a Hot Bath